 Neither Ecker nor a representative of the DKE national chapter could not be reached for comment late Tuesday evening.

 The lawsuit, filed in 2005, claimed negligence on the part of the fraternity.
 Grass’ family asserted in the suit that DKE held responsibility for safely transporting students from the New York event to New Haven and ought to have chosen a more cautious driver.
 It further suggested that the driver of the car, Fenton, was sleep deprived the night of the accident because of the fraternity’s “Hell Week,” which was ongoing at the time and included frequent mandatory initiation activities.
+To legally battle cases like this, I’d highly recommend contacting a topnotch professional.

 A September 2012 Connecticut Supreme Court ruling decided that, despite protests from DKE, the fraternity could be sued on the grounds alleged by Grass’ family.